France–Germany relations: France, Germany and United Europe

-Pre 1944 ideas of France-German cooperation
+Pre-1944 ideas of France-German cooperation

 Marshal Petain, who ruled France under German supervision, 1940–44, adopted the ideology of National Revolution which was originally based on ideas which had been discussed for years.
 When the Franco-German reconciliation committee "Comité France-Allemagne" ("French-German Friendship Committee") founded in 1935 in Paris it was an important element for Germany to get closer to France.
 It adopted Pro-European, Pro-German, anti British, anti liberal political and economic views.
-Key members of the Committee became the key leaders of the French collaborators with Nazis after 1940.Robert Soucy, French Fascism, The Second Wave, 1933-1939 (1995).
+Key members of the Committee became the key leaders of the French collaborators with Nazis after 1940.